 Decorative fonts (aka, ‘display font’ depending on your graphic design program) are the most contrast-heavy, and they’re great for adding interest to packaging designs.

 These are great for adding a unique, branded look to your products since they’re not very common.
-When done well, they can add a distinct personality to your labels.
+When done well, they can add a distinct personality to your skin care product labels.

 Rocky Mountain Soap Market uses different decorative fonts depending on the product – each scent of their beard balm has the perfect corresponding label: